Give Help

 Mandated Reporters are those individuals who, based on their position at the University, are required to report to the Title IX Coordinator all disclosures of potential prohibited behaviors as soon as possible.

-What to do if someone reports to you?
+What do you do if someone reports to you?

 First inform them that you are a mandated reporter who has to inform the University of any disclosures regarding sexual harassment or misconduct.
 Ask the reporting party if they would like to proceed with the conversation.
 If not, respect their decision and provide them with resources in case they need further assistance.
 If so, continue on to the next section.